-Any gas heater can spill carbon monoxide – including old and new heaters, central heating units, space heaters and wall furnaces and decorative appliances such as decorative log fires.
+Any gas heater has the potential to leak carbon monoxide into the indoor living area.
+This includes old and new heaters, central heating units, space heaters, wall furnaces and decorative appliances such as decorative log fires.

-To avoid this risk, all gas heaters and decorative log fires need to be serviced at least every two years by a qualified gasfitter.
-A qualified gas fitter checks the installation including testing for carbon monoxide leakage.
+All gas heaters and decorative log fires need to be serviced at least every two years by a licenced or registered gasfitter with an endorsement to service Type A gas appliances.
+A licenced gas fitter checks the installation including testing for carbon monoxide leakage.

-The use of open-flued gas space heaters, especially models on the Energy Safe Victoria's safety alert list may produce increased indoor carbon monoxide levels under certain conditions.
-If the heater is not operating properly, the combination of inadequate ventilation, as well as operating bathroom exhaust fans or kitchen rangehoods at the same time as this type of gas heater, may draw unsafe levels of carbon monoxide into living areas.
-The risk is further increased if the heater and associated components such as the flue are not regularly serviced/checked.
+Open-flued gas heaters, especially models on the Energy Safe Victoria's safety alert list, may increase indoor carbon monoxide levels under certain conditions.
+The combination of inadequate room ventilation, and operating bathroom or kitchen exhaust fans at the same time as an open flued gas heater, may draw unsafe levels of carbon monoxide into the living area.
+The risk is further increased if the heater is faulty or the flue is blocked.

 Who is at risk?

 All people and pets are at risk of harm from carbon monoxide if exposed.